About

 Data engineering

-We make the output linked, longitudinal, and clean enough to load and join without a fight.
+Linked, longitudinal, and clean enough to load and join on the first try.

 AI / ML

-We generate clinically-coherent synthetic populations — people and journeys first, then every record they produce.
+Generates the people and their journeys first, then every record they produce.

-No two of these live in separate silos here — the actuarial view and the AI view argue with each other on every release, and the data is better for it.
+The actuarial side and the AI side pressure-test each other on every release, and the data is better for it.

 Measured fidelity